Calamixy/pyDNA/README.md

 # pyDNA
-pyDNA is a quick python program I made, feel free to modify it and make it better! :-)
+pyDNA is a quick Python program I made, feel free to modify it and make it better! :-)

+Fun fact: pyDNA is a port from a DNA protein synthesizer I created in Lua.